Vinfall/vndb/README.md

 # VNDB

+> [!WARNING]
+> Deprecated!
+I no longer have the interest to maintain this.
+> If you wanna try it anyway, the combination of VNDB List Export + [legacy](/legacy/) is more likely to work.

 ## Intro

 VNDB, is an acronym of *VNDB Novel Data Breakup*, which is also the abbreviation of *Visual Novel DataBase*.

 It contains the companion scripts for [VNDB Query](https://query.vndb.org/about) for my personal use.

-I used VNDB List Export in the past but eventually switched to VNDB Query as PostgreSQL seems more robust than Pandas to me now.
+I use VNDB List Export and
+~~but eventually switched to VNDB Query as SQL seems more robust than Pandas to me~~ switched back from VNDB Query due to localization.

-With this, you can get the data with just a single UID (provided the list is not private).
-No more hastle of jumping through pages.

-> [!TIP]
-> A downside of query is it's synced with VNDB's public dump daily at 8:30 UTC, so it may take up to 24 hours (+ ~30 minutes) for changes to the main database to show up in query results.

-This is usually not a problem as I can't see why someone would use it on a daily basis.
-~~Even on that case, you can just append the missing data yourself...~~

 ## Query

-First, you need to export your VNDB VN/length vote list with [queries in /sql](/sql/):
+First, you need to export your VNDB VN/length vote list with VNDB List Export (docs included) or [queries in /sql](/sql/).

+If you choose to export via VNDB Query:
 1. Choose the query you need, usually it's [monthly.sql](sql/monthly.sql) (if you want a complete list, use [user-list.sql](sql/user-list.sql) instead) or [lengthvotes.sql](sql/lengthvotes.sql)
 2. Paste the query on [VNDB Query](https://query.vndb.org), change things like `UID`, just see query comments
 3. Click `Run`